 If you’re looking for a simple rack that’s not going to cost you an arm and a leg, this pick might be the one for you.

-The Fringe Sport Rack is one of the more affordable on our list, but that doesn’t take away from its functionality.
-The pull-up mount can be adjusted to reach up to 82”, and its bar is powder-coated to enhance your grip.
+The Titan T-3 Series Tall Squat Stand is one of the more affordable options on our list, but that doesn’t take away from its functionality.
+The pull-up mount can be adjusted to as high as 89”, and its bar is powder-coated to enhance your grip.
 The uprights contain Westside spacing to execute your lifts and place your bar with precision.
-Its durable frame is constructed with 12-gauge steel and weighs in at just 80 pounds.
-Its weight horns can be used for plate storage and has floor mounts to further the rack’s stability.
+Its durable frame is constructed with 11-gauge steel and it’s rated to support 1,000 pounds of weight.
+It only weighs 140 pounds, too, so it’s not the worst squat stand to move around if you really have to.

-- Shoppers who want a robust squat rack without having to pay extra for high quality.
+- Shoppers who want a robust, well-built squat rack won’t have to pay extra for high quality with this rack.

-- Lifters who just need a no-frills squat rack and pull-up bar without extra features.
+- If you just need a no-frills squat rack and pull-up bar without extra features, this might be the one for you.

-- If you are looking for a rack with more accessories and features.
+- If you are looking for a rack with more accessories and features, you’ll need to purchase them separately.

-The Fringe Sport Squat Rack with Pull-Up Bar is a high-quality product that is compact and gives you just what you need at a good price.
+There’s a lot to like about this rack and pull-up bar, without much to ding on it.
+The T-3 is a high-quality product that is compact and gives you just what you need at a good price.

 Best Squat Rack for Beginners